salpootsy/BossJokers/README.md

 # Boss Jokers for Multiplayer Mod

-An addon to the Balatro Multiplayer mod that adds 20 new jokers based on boss blinds and reworks Luchador to work with them.
+An addon to the Balatro Multiplayer mod that adds 20 new jokers based on boss blinds and reworks Luchador and Chicot to work with them.

 ## Installation